paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Docsify-This example:**
 Traditional publishing workflows store content within the platform...
 Docsify-This changes the structure: your files stay where you originally store them.
 It doesn't eliminate every barrier before you start.
 Getting your file onto GitHub or Codeberg is still a step.
 But it removes the publishing and maintenance friction that traditionally follows.

 This is a common open-source challenge – Big Design often gets far less attention than the interface itself, leaving less tech-savvy users behind.
-Docsify-This was designed with that gap in mind.
+Docsify-This was designed with the publishing gap in mind.

 Accessibility was baked into that structure from the start: semantic HTML, keyboard navigable, low visual noise.
 That means an author focused on their content automatically gets an accessible result.